Mackenzie Ziegler: 2018–2023: Total Eclipse and Dancing with the Stars Juniors

 Ziegler was a contestant on Dancing with the Stars: Juniors in 2018, reaching the finals.
 On one episode of this show she danced together with her sister for the first time on television since Dance Moms.
 On November 20, 2018, Ziegler released her second studio album, Phases.
 One of the singles on the album, "Wonderful", was written by Sia, and Ziegler premiered the song on Dancing with the Stars.
 In December 2018, Ziegler starred as Dorothy in a holiday stage pantomime adaptation, The Wonderful Winter of Oz, in Pasadena, California.
 In mid-2019, Ziegler signed with Arista Records and toured the US as the warm-up act for PrettyMuch.
 She stars as the title character in an animated film, released in the US in November 2019 with the American title Ice Princess Lily, about an ice princess who befriends a dragon to defeat the evil snowman who rules her land.

 Ziegler and her sister were guest judges in 2020 on the Quibi dance competition show Floored.
 She duetted with Sia on Ziegler's song "Exhale", released in June 2020.
 In 2020–2021, Ziegler competed on The Masked Singer spin-off The Masked Dancer as "Tulip", finishing in third place.
 In 2023, she and her sister launched a back-to-school fashion collection with American Eagle Outfitters.

 2024–present: Biting My Tongue

 Ziegler released an album, Biting My Tongue, on July 26, 2024, which she says she wrote as "a form of therapy".
 From October 2024 to May 2025, she opened for Mark Ambor on his Rockwood tour.
+She released an EP, Notes from the In Between, on April 10, 2026.

+From September to November 2026, Ziegler plans to make her Broadway debut in the featured ensemble role of Charmion in & Juliet.